How far is Wine Road from San Francisco airport (SFO)?

 Just like Napa, Sonoma can also mean a town, a valley or a county.
 The town of Sonoma is about 1 hour from Healdsburg.
 Wine Road is in the county of Sonoma.
 The Sonoma Valley is between Santa Rosa and Sonoma, and is also called Valley of the Moon.

 Wine Road is the road less traveled.
-Since our tasting rooms aren’t as crowded, you have a better chance of a warm, intimate, friendly experience along our roads, and more personal interaction with winery owners and principals.
-And, we, too, produce world-renowned wines.
+You will have a better chance of an intimate, friendly experience along our roads, and more personal interaction with winery owners and principals.

 We think all of our wineries should be famous, but these are names you might recognize due to their size and national distribution of their wines.